open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.1/connectors/ingestion/deployment/index.md

 - and an API Endpoint

 As we use a Basic Auth to connect to Airflow's API, those all the necessary ingredients.
-This is just Airflow specific, so any other Pipeline Service can tune this parameters as needed.
+This is just Airflow specific, so any other Pipeline Service can tune these parameters as needed.

 If we then check what has been implemented in the `deployPipeline` method of the Airflow REST Client, we will see that it is just calling a `/deploy` endpoint from its API root.
 What is this endpoint?
 What does it do?